pibara/spq-sigs/README.md

 * The C++ signing key has been tested to work with the validator.
 * Basic compiler flag based code quality has been enforced.
 * Added some long overdue comments to the code.
+* Implemented multi-tree signing (experimental) up to four levels.

-## todo
+## todo Minimal Viable Product

-* Implement multi-tree signing keys and signatures.
+* Implement multi-tree signature validation up to four levels and test if multi-tree signing works correctly.
+* Add multi-tree signature serialization/deserialisation where known sub-key signing signatures can optionally be ommitted.
+* Updatate API to work with optionally omitted sub-key signing signatures.
-* Private key serialization and de-serialization.
+* Private key serialization and de-serialization (for wallets and persistence).
 * Private key password protection (use libsodium).

-* Intermediate signature caching.
+# todo, post-MVP
 * Add multi-threading.
 * Work on const-correctness.
+* Replace seperate multy-tree templates with a variadic template solution (if possible)
 * Document usage.
 * Add a sample project with cmake and stuff.